-- (i) Tripping is interpreted in accordance with its ordinary meaning.
+- whether the conduct affected, or was likely to affect, the Umpire decisionmaking; - (ii) whether the conduct incited a melee; and/or - (iii) whether the conduct was in the spirit of the game. - (I) Tripping - Tripping is interpreted in accordance with its ordinary meaning.
 In determining whether a Person's conduct constitutes the Reportable Offence of Tripping, to the following factors will be considered: - (A) how fast the opponent was moving; - (B) whether the trip was by hand or by foot/leg; and - (C) whether contact was made with a swinging motion. - (ii) To constitute a Classifiable Offence, Tripping requires more than negligible impact.
 Where a trip does not have more than negligible impact, it is still open to the Controlling Body or Tribunal to charge a Person with Tripping under Table 5 where it is satisfied that notwithstanding the result, a Reportable Offence was committed.
 Where no contact or minor contact is made, the Panel can charge a Person with an Attempt to Trip, which is a Low-level Offence.